exebook/jslike/README.md

 for (int i = 0; i < hello.length().toInt(); i++) {
 	printf("char code: %i, char: %c\n", w[i], w[i]);
 }
+// getStringPointer returns a pointer to an internal data, it
+// is valid until the var exists.
+Do not delete the returned pointer.
 ```

 ###Arrays